rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-In the next step, you can make use of the function in the RepositoryList component.
-What about a button which is responsible for fetching successive pages of repositories?
-This button should only show up when there is another page available.
+Next, use the function in the RepositoryList component, and add a button to fetch successive pages of repositories that appears when another page is available.

 {{< highlight javascript "hl_lines=1 5 6 7 9 11 12 13 14 15 16 17 18 19 20 21 22 23" >}}
 import React, { Fragment } from 'react';